Hivid Side Effects

-Note: This document contains side effect information about zalcitabine.
+Note: This page contains information about the side effects of zalcitabine.
 Some of the dosage forms included on this document may not apply to the brand name Hivid.

 Not all side effects for Hivid may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
-You may also report side effects to the FDA.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to zalcitabine: oral tablet

 Check with your doctor immediately if any of the following side effects occur while taking zalcitabine:More common

 - Lab results that show problems with liver